ghosty-be/LilyGO-T-ETH-POE/README.md

   - date code on the back: 20-5-15
   - supposedly discontinued
   - ESP32-WROVER-B with 8MB of PSRAM (from which 4MB can be easily accessible from Arduino sketch)

-- See the comment behin ETH_CLK_MODE in the code to change it if you have a v1.2 board
+- See the comment behind ETH_CLK_MODE in the code to change it if you have a v1.2 board

 ## Arduino IDE settings for this specific board
 - Board: ESP32 WROVER module